IrinaStatsLab/iglu-py/README.md

 ## Purpose
-We are releasing a Python wrapper (_[iglu-r](https://pypi.org/project/iglu-r/)_) for the [iglu R package](https://irinagain.github.io/iglu/) (_iglu_), since a large number of developers and diabetes researchers program primarily in Python.
+We are releasing a Python wrapper (_[iglu-py](https://pypi.org/project/iglu-pyy/)_) for the R package "iglu" (_[iglu-r](https://irinagain.github.io/iglu/)_), since a large number of developers and diabetes researchers program primarily in Python.
 We hope this abstraction makes development with iglu even easier and more user-friendly.

-Note that _iglu_ is the "source of truth" and all _iglu-r_ functions simply call the corresponding _iglu_ function internally.
-In other words, **there is no new functionality in iglu-py that is not in iglu-r** (see [Functionality](#functionality) below for more details).
+Note that _iglu-r_ is the "source of truth" and all _iglu-py_ functions simply call the corresponding _iglu-r_ function internally.
+In other words, **there is no new functionality in iglu-py that is not iglu-r** (see [Functionality](#functionality) below for more details).

 ## Citation
-Please cite **both** _iglu-r_ and the original _iglu_ package.
+Please cite **both** _iglu-py_ and the original _iglu-r_ package.

-> Chun E, Fernandes NJ, Gaynanova I (2023). iglu-r: Interpreting Glucose Data from Continuous Glucose Monitors.
+> Fernandes NJ, Chun E, Gaynanova I (2023). iglu-py: Interpreting Glucose Data from Continuous Glucose Monitors.
 Python package version 1.0.0.

 > Broll S, Buchanan D, Chun E, Muschelli J, Fernandes N, Seo J, Shih J, Urbanek J, Schwenck J, Gaynanova I (2021). iglu: Interpreting Glucose Data from Continuous Glucose Monitors.
 R package version 3.0.0.

 ## Getting Started
 ### Installation
 ```
-$ pip install iglu-r
+$ pip install iglu-py
 ```

 This will automatically install all the necessary Python dependencies for you.

-There is *no need* to download R, _iglu_, or any other CRAN package directly.
-Version 3.5.0 of _iglu_ comes bundled with _iglu-r_ and will be installed automatically on the first runtime.
+There is *no need* to download R, _iglu-r_, or any other CRAN package directly.
+Version 3.5.0 of _iglu-r_ comes bundled with _iglu-py_ and will be installed automatically on the first runtime.

-> ⚠️ If you already have _iglu_ installed on your machine, _iglu-r_ will use that version of _iglu_ internally instead of Version 3.5.0.
+> ⚠️ If you already have _iglu-r_ installed on your machine, _iglu-py_ will use that version of _iglu-r_ internally instead of the bundled Version 3.5.0.
 >
-> See [Changing iglu-r Version](#changing-iglu-r-version) below to change to your desired version.
+> See [Changing the Version of "iglu-r" Used by "iglu-py"](#changing-the-version-of-iglu-r-used-by-iglu-py) below to change to your desired version.

 ### How to Use
 ```
-import iglu_r
+import iglu_py as iglu
 import pandas as pd

 # 1. Load pandas DF through any method, not exclusive to CSV